kaylahilt/AIE7/15_A2A_LangGraph/README.md

 What are the core components of an `AgentCard`?

+### ✅ Answer #1:

+An AgentCard is kinda like a business card or resume that agents can use to discover each other's capabilities.
+The core components include:
+- name
+- description
+- preferredTransport (communication protocol preference)
+- defaultInputModes
+- defaultOutputModes
+- capabilities (e.g. streaming, pushNotifications)
+- skills (id, name, description, tags, examples)

 ### ❓ Question #2:

 Why is A2A (and other such protocols) important in your own words?

+### ✅ Answer #2:

+A2A and similar protocols are important because it enables true inter-agent operability through standarized protocols.
+Each AI system speaks its own language, so A2A enables agents from different frameworks like LangChain, CrewAI and AutoGen to all communicate with each other.
+It also enables specialized agents to collaborate across platforms without custom APIs for each combination.

 ### 🚧 Advanced Build: